SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Introduction

 Our objective is to introduce SDE solvers that can achieve optimal quality without requiring an excessively large number of function evaluations (NFEs).
-To accomplish this, we propose Stochastic Exponential Derivative-free Solvers (SEEDS), which are \tmtextit{off-the-shelf} SDE samplers, meaning that they offer promising high-quality sampling without further training or parameter optimization.
-SEEDS enhance and generalize existing Exponential Integrator {\cite{dpm-solver,lu2022dpm, zhang2022gddim}} approaches to the stochastic case on several frameworks.
-By carefully examining the formulation of exact solutions for diffusion SDEs, SEEDS compute the linear part of these solutions analytically.
-Drawing inspiration from the Exponential Time-Differencing method, SEEDS employ a novel treatment of the stochastic components, enabling the analytical computation of their variance and incorporates high-order terms for optimal quality sampling while being 3-5 times faster than previous SDE methods.
-To validate our approach, we conduct experiments using various image generation benchmarks, demonstrating that SEEDS outperform or is competitive with existing SDE solvers.
+To accomplish this, we propose Stochastic Explicit Exponential Derivative-free Solvers (SEEDS).
+These are \tmtextit{off-the-shelf} SDE samplers: they offer promising high-quality sampling without further training or parameter optimization.
+SEEDS enhance and generalize existing Exponential Integrator {\cite{dpm-solver,lu2022dpm, zhang2022gddim}} approaches to the stochastic case on several practical frameworks and is based on the following 4 building blocks: (1) the exponential representation of semi-linear SDE exact solutions which isolate linear terms to be computed analytically; (2) a general change-of-variables recipe to simplify the integrals involved in the solutions in order to better approximate the deterministic one; (3) a method to analytically compute the variance of the stochastic one; (4) a method to decompose the obtained stochastic components in such a way that the resulting sequences of higher-stage numerical approximations yield Markov chains.

-\paragraph{Main contributions.} After introducing some background on DPMs, we present the three main contributions involved in SEEDS: a representation of exact SDE solutions which isolate linear terms to be computed analytically, a general change-of-variables methodology to simplify the integrals involved in the solutions in order to better approximate the deterministic one and a methodology to analytically compute the variance of the stochastic one.
-SEEDS is a multi-stage off-the-shelf method with proven convergence guarantees while improving and generalizing both the gDDIM \cite{zhang2022gddim} and the DPM-Solver \cite{dpm-solver,lu2022dpm} methods for isotropic DPMs.
-SEEDS also can be combined with Churn-like methods as used in {\cite{Karras2022edm}} to achieve outstanding sampling performance on ImageNet64 and establishes SOTA results among available solvers on several benchmarks.